mbarronaws/aws-kms-workshop/Section-3-Working-with-Web-App.md

 You have a full description about them in the following [AWS KMS link](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html), in case you want to go deeper - and for the importance of the topic,  you should.
 We are going to work with some practical examples.

-Up to now, the assigned IAM  role ("**KMSWorkshop-InstanceInitRole**") of our working instance allows us to perform many things in AWS KMS.
+Up to now, the assigned IAM  role ("**KMSWorkshop-PublicInstanceInitRole**") of our working instance allows us to perform many things in AWS KMS.
 Following best practices like "**Least Privilege**" and "**Separation of Duties**", it can be, for example, that our instance is meant to be used only for uploading data with server side encryption, but not decrypt it and download it.
 Maybe the download and decrypt operation needs to be done from another instance with more specific security constraints.

 How can we comply with these requirements?
 We will use two main resources: